20 February, 2023

 What would happen if you stopped listening to feedback?

-You would stop improving and get stuck in the same way of thinking.
+You will stop improving and get stuck in the same way of thinking.

 Well, the same thing happens if you don’t analyze your UX (User Experience).
 You are ignoring the real-time feedback from your users!

-In the following I will give you a quick overview of what UX analytics is.
-I will also show you which methods and tools you can use to make your UX better, thus increasing your conversion rates and traffic.
+I will give you a quick overview of what is UX analytics.
+I will also show you which user experience analytics methods and tools you can use to improve your UX, thus increasing user engagement and retention and reducing user churn.

 First, we have to distinguish between quantitative and qualitative UX analytics.

 Quantitative analytics is anything that can be expressed in numbers.
-Graphs, charts, you name it.
-Quantitative data will give you an objective base to work on.
+Graphs and charts, you name it.
+Quantitative data will give you an objective basis to work on.

 Qualitative analytics does not measure numbers.
-It is focused on understanding the user and his behaviors.
+It is focused on understanding the user and his behavior.

-What type of analytics is the best for me?
+What type of UX analytics is the best for me?

 The answer is both.
-You should always be looking to combine quantitative and qualitative tools.
+You should always be looking to combine qualitative and quantitative user experience analytics tools.